timdoan22/better-bookmarks/README.md

 `npm start`

-#### Optimizations
+## Optimizations

-*Add a favourite feature to save individual links to your profile *Improve layout design
+-Add a favourite feature to save individual links to your profile<br />
+-Improve layout design<br />
-*Improve liking feature to allow only one like per user
+-Improve liking feature to allow only one like per user